modular-implicits/modular-implicits-opam/README.md

-# A repository of MetaOCaml packages
+# A repository of modular implicits packages

 A repository of [OPAM][opam] packages for [OCaml extended with modular implicits][ocaml-modular-implicits].